The 20 Best Cerebellar Hypoplasia Doctors in Japan

 Distinguished in Cerebellar Hypoplasia

-Hitoshi Osaka practices in Tochigi, Japan.
+Hitoshi Osaka practices practicing medicine in Shimotsuke, Japan.
 Mr. Osaka is rated as a Distinguished expert by MediFind in the treatment of Cerebellar Hypoplasia.
-His top areas of expertise are Pelizaeus-Merzbacher Disease, CACH Syndrome, Leigh Syndrome, and West Syndrome.
+He is also highly rated in 34 other conditions, according to our data.
+His clinical expertise encompasses Pelizaeus-Merzbacher Disease, CACH Syndrome, Leigh Syndrome, Cerebellar Hypoplasia, and Liver Transplant.

 Distinguished in Cerebellar Hypoplasia